aws-samples/aws-apprunner-terraform/README.md

 This workshop is designed to enable engineers to get some hands-on experience using AWS CI/CD tools to build pipelines for Serverless Container workloads.
 The workshop consists of a number of lab modules, each designed to demonstrate a CI/CD pattern.
 You will be using AWS services like AWS App Runner, Amazon RDS, AWS CodePipeline, AWS CodeCommit and AWS CodeBuild.

 [AWS App Runner](https://aws.amazon.com/apprunner/) leverages AWS best practices and technologies for deploying and running containerized web applications at scale.
 This leads to a drastic reduction in your time to market for new applications and features.
 App Runner runs on top of AWS ECS and Fargate.
-App Runner is a lot easier to get into, cost estimation for App Runner is far simpler — AWS changes a fixed CPU and Memory fee per second.
+App Runner is a lot easier to get into, cost estimation for App Runner is far simpler — AWS charges a fixed CPU and Memory fee per second.

 ## Background